skmetz/ood_examples/bottom_of_all_things/post.md

   end
   # ...</code></pre>

-These ```xxx_order``` methods all represent 'order' variants.
-The fact that we can even imagine the name ```default_order``` supports the notion that it's the same kind of thing as ```random_order``` or ```mostly_random_order```.
+These ```xxx_order``` methods above represent 'order' variants.
+Unsurprisingly, in most cases the method names reflect the symbol names that we check in the case statement.
+Symbol ```:random``` becomes method ```#random_order```, ```:mostly_random``` becomes ```#mostly_random__order``` and the else branch becomes ```#default_order```.
+The fact that we can  imagine the name ```default_order``` supports the notion that the code in the else branch represents the same kind of thing as the others.

-Once

-  1. the choice of 'order' is controlled in a single place and
-  2. each order variant is given a name,

-it's becomes easy to see 'order' objects hidden in this code.
-Instead of forcing ```House``` to know both the values of order upon which it should switch and what to do in every case, we can dispearse the 'what to do' logic into other objects.
+Now that we've explicitly named these things we can see that our names have a repeating suffix.
+When methods have a repeating prefix or suffix it's a sign that you have untapped objects hidden within your code.
+Going through the exercise of giving the case statement branches explicit names helps to identify these missing objects.
+Instead of forcing ```House``` to know both the values of order upon which it should switch and what to do in every case, we should dispearse the 'what to do' logic into other objects.

 Example 4 creates a new class for each kind of order.

 ###Example 4